Theanine Supplement

 Many people say this amino acid is totally safe because green tea is the most widely consumed beverage after water.

-But what about those made synthetically?
+But what about when it is made synthetically?

 Side Effects - Can Too Much Be Harmful?